mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 systems supported by the might of the Imperial Navy.
-Beyond the Imperium, this infrastructure becomes less reliable and on those few routes that extend into or around foreign territories, the x-courier is often the Express Boat Service’s vehicle of choice.
+Beyond the Imperium, this infrastructure becomes less reliable and on those few routes that extend into or around foreign territories, the x-courier is often the Express Boat Service's vehicle of choice.
 Based on a 200-ton streamlined hull, the jump-4 Marathon Mk III x-courier is a state-of-the- art communications starship capable of operation without supporting infrastructure.
 Armed, armored and capable of 4G acceleration, the